 Solid-state drive, uses microchips for storing data in a computer system.
 Compared to classical hard-disks they are having no mechanical components like spinning disks.

-versions for backing up data on tape.
-The file format is still widely
+UNIX versions for backing up data on tape.
+The file format is

-used today, for example, with OVF archives (with an
+still widely used today.
+For example, with OVF archives using

-A Universally Unique Identifier -- often also called GUID (Globally Unique Identifier) -- is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
+A Universally Unique Identifier, often also called GUID (Globally Unique Identifier).
+A UUID is a string of numbers and letters which can be computed dynamically and is guaranteed to be unique.
 Generally, it is used as a global handle to identify entities.
-VirtualBox makes use of UUIDs to identify VMs, Virtual Disk Images (VDI files) and other entities.
+Oracle VM VirtualBox makes use of UUIDs to identify VMs, Virtual Disk Images (VDI files), and other entities.

-Virtual Machine -- a virtual computer that VirtualBox allows you to run on top of your actual hardware.
-See the section called “Some terminology” for details.
+Virtual Machine.
+A virtual computer that Oracle VM VirtualBox enables you to run on top of your actual hardware.
+See Section 1.2, “Some Terminology” for details.

 VirtualBox Remote Desktop Extension.
-This interface is built into VirtualBox to allow VirtualBox extension packages to supply remote access to virtual machines.
-A VirtualBox extension package by Oracle provides VRDP support; see the section called “Remote display (VRDP support)” for details.
+This interface is built into Oracle VM VirtualBox to allow Oracle VM VirtualBox extension packages to supply remote access to virtual machines.
+An Oracle VM VirtualBox extension package by Oracle provides VRDP support.
+See Section 7.1, “Remote Display (VRDP Support)”.

 The hardware virtualization features built into modern Intel processors.
-See the section called “Hardware vs. software virtualization”.
+See Section 10.3, “Hardware Virtualization”.

 The eXtensible Markup Language, a metastandard for all kinds of textual information.
 XML only specifies how data in the document is organized generally and does not prescribe how to semantically organize content.

-Mozilla Cross Platform Component Object Model, a programming infrastructure developed by the Mozilla browser project which is similar to Microsoft COM and allows applications to provide a modular programming interface.
-VirtualBox makes use of XPCOM on Linux both internally and externally to provide a comprehensive API to third-party developers.
+Mozilla Cross Platform Component Object Model, a programming infrastructure developed by the Mozilla browser project which is similar to Microsoft COM and enables applications to provide a modular programming interface.
+Oracle VM VirtualBox makes use of XPCOM on Linux both internally and externally to provide a comprehensive API to third-party developers.